hdlx/RMVR/README.md

 The 3 tabs correspond to 1 - Optimisation, 2 - Shading, and 3 - Distance function to use and variable passed to it.
 Try some of the included presets.

 This tool is also meant to work in VR.
-Stereo is optimised using a screen space reprojection technique.
+Stereo is optimised using a screen space reprojection technique (Fast Gather-based Construction of Stereoscopic Images Using Reprojection by Marries van de Hoef, Bas Zalmstra).
 You can shade the shapes like you would with a standard material, with additionnal features adapted from raymarching demos, like pseudo-SSS, AO, or glow.
 You can mix meshes and raymarching with depth awareness.